LionKimbro/lions_internet_office/2021/users/lion/entries/2021-09-28_entity-focal-data-package.md

 We are presently looking for interested collaborators -- whether that is implementing, or simply kicking the can around, or whatever form of engagement -- we are looking for interested collaborators.

 The remainder of this document describes the core ideas, the format, some reasonings about why I made certain decisions, and some open questions.
 Depending on whether I peter out or not, I may write a bit about the ambitions of the project.

+## <a name="addendum-2021-10-09">(Addendum 2021-10-09)</a>

+It's been a couple of weeks since I wrote this, and the format has changed in a small, but very important way:  Links and facets (what I called "data" before) are now segregated, and handled differently.

+I can't remember exactly how it happened, but am now completely pleased with the segregation.
+I was talking with Ciprian Cracium, and I think I was trying to figure out how to extend JSON so that links could be identified within the data blocks.
+"How do I distinguish a link, from merely naming a link?", I think was a question on my mind.
+I think Ciprian mentioned that if links were separate from data, then all terminals in the block could be understood to be links.
+That was the bingo moment for me, and it solved the other problem I had, which was wanting to be able to have links, but being able to position and structure them as well.
+(You can read a bit about this in [2021-10-02_linking-from-multiple-perspectives.md](https://github.com/LionKimbro/lions_internet_office/blob/main/2021/users/lion/entries/2021-10-02_linking-from-multiple-perspectives.md).)

+So, now there is a `$type` field in each record, along with the `$schema` and the `$id`.

+I hope to break this down into smaller and more specific documents, and create a github repository for the Entity-Focal Data Package project as a whole.

+Most recent activity in interpretation has been through:
+* [the EntityLoader project](https://github.com/LionKimbro/entityloader) -- a Python loader for Entity-Focal Data Packages
+* [the file epkgemit.py in the Internet Office](https://github.com/LionKimbro/lions_internet_office/blob/main/2021/discussions/epkgemit.py) -- an example generator of content
+* [cipriancraciun/linked-entities-model/](https://github.com/cipriancraciun/linked-entities-model/) -- Ciprian's work on a Linked Entities data model

+As always, the best place to go is to [the Discord.](https://communitywiki.org/wiki/LionsInternetOffice)

 ## <a name="toc">Table of Contents</a>